-Carbon monoxide can accumulate in cabins and under convas.
-If your hoat is equipped with a canvas that encloses the aft cockpit and propulsion equipment, do not operate the boat with this canvas closed.
+Carbon monoxide can accumulate in cablus and under canvas.
+If your boat is equipped with a canvas that encloses the aft cockpit and propulsion equipment, do not operate the boat with this canvas closed.

 Operators need to be aware of the influence of other boats on their vessel, as well as, the effects they have on neighboring crafts.
-Of primary concern is the operation of an auxiliary generator with boats moored along side each other.
+Of primary concern is the operation of an auxiliary generator with hoats moored along side each other.
 This situation creates an atmosphere which is filled with CO, and extremely dangerous.